npm/npmo-docs/up-and-running/auth/oauth-github.md

 ### Setup OAuth2 client credentials in GitHub Enterprise

-1. login to your GitHub Enterprise appliance.
+1. Login to your GitHub Enterprise appliance.
 2. Click on **Settings**, **OAuth Applications**, **Register a new OAuth application**.
 3. Fill in the requested information:
   * `Application Name`: npm Enterprise.